 2017 Rotten Meat Scandal

 JBS has demonstrated a pattern of cutting corners on food safety and outright bribing inspectors, allowing it to sell rotten meat to the consumer.
-In 2017, JBS was caught exporting rotten meat worldwide and trying to cover up the stench using cancer-causing acid products.
+In 2017, JBS was caught exporting rotten meat worldwide.

 2018 Ground Beef Recall